rjoberon/dsat/_posts/2024-07-28-solving-a-mystery.md

 mannh1.bmp: PC bitmap, Windows 3.x format, 500 x 500 x 8, image size 250000, resolution 23621 x 23621 px/m, 256 important colors, cbSize 251078, bits offset 1078
 mannh2.bmp: PC bitmap, Windows 3.x format, 500 x 500 x 8, image size 250000, resolution 23621 x 23621 px/m, 256 important colors, cbSize 251078, bits offset 1078
 ```
-I had seen them before when browsing the CD-ROM contents.
+I had a look at these two files before when browsing the CD-ROM
+contents.
+They show the same aerial images as the embedded bitmaps.

-I have not checked (yet) whether `dsatsued.mp` contains those two
+I have not conclusively checked (yet) whether `dsatsued.mp` also
-files, although I am pretty certain that they are contained, since
+contains the two bitmaps, although I am pretty certain that they are
-a `grep` on `dsatsued.mp` for the last six bytes of
+embedded, since a `grep` on `dsatsued.mp` for the last six bytes of
 the first image (`grep -obUaP "\x44\x4a\x40\x42\x00\x00"
-../dsatsued.mp`)
-yielded a result.
+../dsatsued.mp`) yielded a result.
+However, given their exact 500x500
-However, given their exact 500x500 size it seems likely the two
+size it seems likely that the two files `mannh1.bmp` and `mannh2.bmp`
-separate bitmap files are
-shown.
+are shown instead of the embedded bitmaps.

 It turned out that the first CD-ROM (for the north of Germany) also
 contains those two files and clicking on the TOPWARE logo also works